rust-lang/wg-async/README.md

 If an issue is a good candidate for mentoring, mark `E-needs-mentor` and try to find a mentor.

-Mentors assigned to issues should write up mentoring instructions.
-Often, this is just a couple lines pointing to the relevant code.
-After that they should un-assign themselves, add `E-mentor`, and remove `E-needs-mentor`.
+Mentors assigned to issues should write up mentoring instructions. **Often, this is just a couple lines pointing to the relevant code.** Mentorship doesn't require intimate knowledge of the compiler, just some familiarity and a willingness to look around for the right code.

+After writing instructions, mentors should un-assign themselves, add `E-mentor`, and remove `E-needs-mentor`.
 On the project board, if a mentor is assigned to an issue, it should go to the **Claimed** column until mentoring instructions are provided.
 After that, it should go to **To do** until someone has volunteered to work on it.

 [`A-async-await`]: https://github.com/rust-lang/rust/labels/A-async-await
 [uncategorized issues]: https://github.com/search?q=org%3Arust-lang+is%3Aissue+label%3AA-async-await+is%3Aopen+-label%3AAsyncAwait-Triaged&type=Issues